Sugar (musical)

-Sugar is a musical with a book by Peter Stone, music by Jule Styne, and lyrics by Bob Merrill.
-It is based on the 1959 film Some Like It Hot, for which he was awarded best performance ina musical, was adapted by Billy Wilder and I.A.L.
+Sugar is a 1972 musical with a book by Peter Stone, music by Jule Styne, and lyrics by Bob Merrill.
+The musical is based on the 1959 film Some Like It Hot, which was adapted by Billy Wilder and I.A.L.
 Diamond from a story by Robert Thoeren and Michael Logan.

-It premiered on Broadway in 1972 and was staged in the West End twenty years later.
+The musical's name, spotlighting the lead female character, resulted from producer David Merrick being unable to license the film title.
+A revised Sugar with additional songs would tour nationally between 2002 and 2003 as Some Like It Hot: The Musical, boosted by the casting of film star Tony Curtis as elderly millionaire Osgood.

 Synopsis

 Two unemployed musicians, bass player Jerry and saxophone player Joe, witness the St. Valentine's Day Massacre in Chicago.
 In order to escape gangster Spats Palazzo and his henchmen, they dress as women and join Sweet Sue and Her Society Syncopaters, an all-female band about to leave town for an engagement at a Miami Beach hotel.

 Complications arise when Joe, now known as Josephine, falls in love with beautiful band singer Sugar Kane, who has a slight drinking problem that tends to interfere with her ability to choose a romantic partner wisely.
 More than anything, Sugar wants to marry a millionaire, prompting Joe to disguise himself as the man of her dreams.

 Meanwhile, wealthy and elderly Osgood Fielding Jr. is pursuing Daphne, unaware she really is Jerry in drag.
 As much as he knows he needs to reveal his true gender to his over-amorous paramour, Jerry is beginning to enjoy all the expensive gifts bestowed upon him on a regular basis.

 Total chaos erupts when Spats and his gang descend upon the hotel and realize who Josephine and Daphne really are.